solosTec/node/README.md

 ## Introduction ##

-* Current version is 0.2.
-It's an alpha version.
+* Current version is 0.3.
+It's a beta version and starts to be usefull.
 * Linux (64 bit) are supported
 * Windows 7 (64 bit) or higher are supported.
 * Crosscompiling for Raspberry 3 is supported